norcams/docs-enduser/docs/gold-image.rst

 ============================== ======== ===================== ======== ==================== =======================

-.. [#f1] "Downstream RHEL" means that this is a binary compatible distribution built on Red Hat Enterprise Linux (RHEL), trailing the release closely.
+.. [#f1] "Downstream RHEL" means that this is a binary compatible distribution built from Red Hat Enterprise Linux (RHEL), trailing the release closely.
 "Upstream RHEL" means that this distribution is *ahead* of RHEL, so if RHEL is in 8.n release, the Stream release will be somewhere near the future 8.n+1 RHEL release.